Qwertymine/water_physics/README.txt

 water_physics Modpack
 =======================
-Simple modpack which adds adds some physics to water
+Simple modpack which adds adds some physics to liquids

-by Qwertymine3, based of of the boat mod by jordan4ibanez, which was based off the boats mod by PilzAdam.
+by Qwertymine3, based of mods by jordan4ibanez and PilzAdam.

 License of source code:
 -----------------------